GuglielmoPepe/dispatcher/readme.md

 ## Documentation
 Dispatcher include two default handler: Convention handler and NotFound handler.

-The Convention handler match the value corrisponding 'route' key in handler's parameters or 'Home' route.
+The Convention handler match the value corrisponding route key in handler's parameters or Home route.

-The NotFound handler match the parameters with 'NotFound' route.
+The NotFound handler match the parameters with NotFound route.

 ## Support
 If you need information, please create a GitHub [issue](https://github.com/GuglielmoPepe/dispatcher/issues).